Accident Investigation Training

 You can book onto our courses through our Learning platform.
 For an overview of how to register on the RSSB Learning Platform see our Quick Start Guide for Delegates.

 The course is informed by RIS-3119-TOM, the Rail Industry Standard for Accident and Incident Investigation that sets out member requirements to fulfil legal obligations in investigations.

 Delegates will take part in informative and interactive sessions that will bring the process of accident investigation to life.
 As part of this course, you will work in teams to learn tools and techniques from the people who help the industry to set best practice.

 This course is delivered as face-to-face training over two days or remotely over three days, in short modules.

 - Understanding why accidents are investigated

 - Understanding the accident investigation process

-- Identifying the range of evidence required
+- Identifying the range of evidence required in an investigation

 - Demonstrating effective interviewing techniques

 - Learning how to analyse the evidence and reach conclusions